symentis/BlackNest/README.md

 Quite a lot tests - but still easy to understand.

-## Why BlackNest
+## Why BlackNest?

 Named after [Black-nest Swiftlet](https://en.wikipedia.org/wiki/Black-nest_swiftlet).

-All we want do in our tests, is take care of the precious eggs.
+> All we want to do in tests is taking care of the precious eggs.
-None should get a crack.
+> None should get a crack.
 That's it - taking care of your code.

 ## Why Custom Operators?